victorca25/traiNNer/README.md

 These features are configured in the training `.yml` file.
 Because of the nature of the changes, set training mode to `LRHROTF` beforehand.
 Using any other modes will behave as the original branch.

 ### Load state via CPU
 - Lower end graphics card with low VRAM may have difficulty resuming from a state.
-If you get a out of memory error when continuing a training session, then set `load2CPU:true` so that it is loaded to the system RAM instead.
+If you get a out of memory error when continuing a training session, then set `load2CPU: true` so that it is loaded to the system RAM instead.

 ### Image transformation
 - Random flipping, 90 degree rotate and HR rotate are all independent from each other, and can be applied together.